iffa/citybike-turku-android/README.md

 An open source, ad free Android application for Turku's city bike service.
 Written in Kotlin and using the latest Android Architecture Components.

-Available on the Google Play Store soon
+Available on the Google Play Store soon:

 <a href="https://play.google.com/store/apps/details?id=xyz.santeri.citybike">
     <img alt="Get it on Google Play"
         height="80"